 | Requirements | Router with NAT | Router with VPN server |

-Can I remotely control a rooted Toon without fixed IP?
+Can I control a rooted Toon remotely without a static IP address?

-Yes, via a DynDNS service that automatically updates your dynamic IP.
-Please note that Caiway and Delta (Carrier NAT) do not support port forwarding.
+Yes, via a DynDNS service that automatically tracks your dynamic IP address.
+Please note: Caiway and Delta (Carrier NAT) do not support port forwarding.

-It comes with risks - you open a port directly to the internet.
-VPN is the safest option.
-Otherwise, use a non-standard port number (30000-45000) and set a strong password via Mobile Login.
+It does carry risks — you’re opening a direct gateway to the internet.
+A VPN is the safest option.
+Alternatively, use a non-standard port number (30000–45000) and set a strong password via Mobile Login.

 Lees het origineel in het Nederlands